 Our goal is to help you discover, design and optimize the best possible molecules for your project.
 We believe that computational methods are an excellent way of arriving at a better understanding of the properties and behaviors of chemical structures and proteins.
-Excellent science is at the heart of everything we do.
+Robust science is at the heart of everything we do.
+While we do prioritize scientific rigor, we also strive to be user-friendly and facilitate fast calculations for the user.

-Cresset technology centers on the application of the eXtended Electron Distribution (XED) force field to the design of new small molecule bioactive compounds.
+Cresset technology centers on the application of the eXtended Electron Distribution (XED) force field to the design of new small bioactive compounds.
 The XED approach improves traditional molecular mechanics by using a complex description of atoms to model charge away from atomic centers.
 This enables a more detailed description of electrostatics and excellent reproduction of intermolecular interactions.
 Developed by Dr Andy Vinter and refined by Cresset, the XED force field correctly models substituent effects on aromatics, charge density changes in complex aromatics and the intermolecular interactions of small molecules, water and proteins.

 The most important factor affecting molecular recognition is electrostatics, but it is also affected by shape and hydrophobicity.
 Cresset’s approach describes the electrostatic environment around a ligand or protein as a molecular interaction potential (MIP) or field.
-The MIP describes all of the energetically important interactions that a ligand can make with a protein, and viewing the MIP or a protein provides clear insights as to why some ligands bind more strongly than others.
-Describing molecules in terms of electrostatics rather than structure enables us to sensibly compare molecules from different series.
+The MIP describes all of the energetically important interactions that a ligand can make with a protein, and viewing the MIP of a protein provides clear insights as to why some ligands bind more strongly than others.
+Describing molecules in terms of electrostatics rather than structure, enables us to sensibly compare molecules from different series.

 Cresset has a patented method to compare the molecular interaction potentials for two molecules and compute a similarity.
 Field similarity is used to: